 Table 1 lists means and standard deviations of key variables for all three projects.
 The statistics highlight the degree to which these children are disadvantaged.
-Average IQs in the teen years range from 77.7 to 93.2.
-High school dropout rates range from 30 to 40 percent.
-In one sample, a majority of subjects have a criminal record.
-When drawing inferences about the results' external validity, it is important to note that these children are not representative of the average American child.
-Nevertheless, many of their attributes are not unusual for African-American youth in poor neighborhoods (cf. Miller 1992).
+Average IQs in the teen years ranged from 77.7 to 93.2.
+High school dropout rates ranged from 30% to 40%.
+In one sample, a majority of the subjects had a criminal record.
+When drawing inferences about the results' external validity, it is important to note that these children are not representative of the average American child; nevertheless, many of their attributes are not unusual for African-American youth in poor neighborhoods (Miller 1992).